 African leaders fail to condemn controversial re-election of Zimbabwean president.

-Zimbabweans should be able to “enjoy genuine freedom” so they can “choose their leaders out of their own will without being intimidated”, Ban told a news conference in Tokyo on Tuesday
+Zimbabweans should be able to “enjoy genuine freedom” so they can “choose their leaders out of their own will without being intimidated”, Ban said in Tokyo on Tuesday.

 “You have my full commitment that I will spare no efforts to work out a solution,” he said.

 Many African countries, including regional power South Africa, have been unwilling to condemn Mugabe’s re-election but there has been mounting criticism from the US and Europe.

 But the US has prepared UN sanctions in response to Mugabe’s re-election.